jmespath-unofficial/jmespath.test/README.rst

 JMESPath Compliance Tests
 =========================

 This repo contains a suite of JMESPath compliance tests.
-JMESPath implementations can use these tests in order to verify their implementation adheres to the JMESPath spec.
+JMESPath Community implementations can use these tests in order to verify their implementation adheres to the JMESPath spec.